artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > asunder, mangling them in his maw,
 > and fed his body as he shrank away."
 > ~ (8.1232--6)

+## Book IX

+Hercules' contempt of death, and the Greek ideal:

+> And as the eager flames began to spread,
+> you draped the pelt of the Nemean lion
+> over the top, and pillowing your head
+> upon your club, you lay there at your ease,
+> not otherwise than as you would have been
+> reclining at a banquet, flower-wreathed,
+> with wine to drink from cups always refilled.
+> Now spreading out in every direction,
+> the crackling flames came after Hercules,
+> whose carefree limbs received them with contempt.
+> ~ (9.345--54)

+## Metaphysics

+The _Metamorphoses_ were meant to be entertaining, thus it is dangerous to make any theological conclusions from them.
+Still, some metaphysical comments may represent widely held beliefs from Ovid's time.
+For example, the role of fate, present in Homer, is laid out:

+> Each of the gods there had a favorite,
+> and argued from a partisan position
+> against the others, until Jove spoke up:
+> "O gods!
+If you have any reverence
+> for us at all, why leap to such confusions?
+> Does anyone here imagine himself able
+> to overcome the limits set by Fate?
+> Iolaüs was given back the years
+> he was in need of by the will of Fate;
+> not by ambition, not by skill in combat
+> will Callirhoë's sons turn into men
+> from infancy, but by the will of Fate,
+> which governs even us; I tell you this
+> that you might put a better face on it---
+> yes, _you_ are ruled by Fate, and _I_ am too."
+> ~ (9.621--35)

 ## Epistemology